 55:24 ⏯ Controlling access to the test online.
 Get ready for students to impersonate faculty members to get the test questions.

 57:20 ⏯ Sometimes bad conceptual questions expose the professor’s own conceptual difficulties.
-The time Michelle had to write a concept inventory in a weak.
+The time Michelle had to write a concept inventory in a week.
 When a gene is not a gene, it’s an allele.
 Asking students to recognize common conceptual errors in media reporting.
 We all make conceptual mistakes in teaching: Doug’s examples.
 Comment below with your own conceptual mistake.
 The skill of calling bull on media reporting.

 1:03:10 ⏯ Signing off.